Base64Pro

 Steam lists single-player, online co-op, Steam achievements, Steam Cloud, Family Sharing, adjustable difficulty, custom volume controls, playable without timed input, stereo sound, and surround sound.
 The current store copy is also more specific than a tag list alone because it explicitly says the game supports seamless 1-4 player co-op.
 That matters for users because "has co-op" and "supports four players" are very different buying questions.

-Buying Before Launch
+Buying After Early Access Launch

 Steam's Early Access section currently says all core features shown in the trailer, screenshots, and About This Game section are already implemented and playable in the Early Access version.
 It also says the price is planned to increase when the full version releases.
 Those two details are strong buyer-facing facts.
 They tell readers this is not a concept-only shell, but they also frame early access as the cheaper entry point for players who are comfortable with evolving systems.